Christmas Tree Heat Release Rate (HRR)

 The Department of Fire Protection Engineering at the University of Maryland hosts an annual competition to predict the burning behavior (heat release rate, HRR) of a Fraser Fir Christmas tree from ignition to final burnout.
 More information about this competition can be found at: https://fpe.umd.edu/events/christmas-fire-safety-demo.

-On this page, you can ‘build’ (and submit) your own Christmas tree fire HRR prediction for this year’s competition by adjusting four parameters that define: fire growth rate, peak heat release, the duration of steady burning, and fire decay.
+On this page, you can ‘build’ (and submit) your own Christmas tree fire HRR prediction for this year’s competition by adjusting three parameters that define: Peak heat release rate (Peak HRR, kW), time to Peak HRR, and total heat released (MJ).

 For over two decades, the Fire Research Division at NIST has supported Christmas tree fire safety awareness by conducting multiple burn experiments using both dry and wet trees.
 Using measurement science based on oxygen consumption calorimetry, researchers are able to quantify how rapidly a burning tree releases energy (heat release rate).